 Return to Work Plans for Health and Safety

 States are in the process of implementing a return to work plan, gradually reopening businesses to stimulate the U.S. economy after a weeks-long shutdown due to COVID-19.
-Most states have stay-at-home orders that are set to expire at the end of April, while others are extending that order until cases subside substantially, with many schools shut through the remainder of the school year.
-Whenever the return to work begins for businesses, construction, and other non-essential manufacturing, workplaces should have efficient protocols and procedures set in place to ensure health and safety.
+Most states have stay-at-home orders that change frequently, while others are extending that order until cases subside substantially, with many schools shut through the remainder of the school year.
+What are the return to work expectations in business?
+Whenever the return to work begins for businesses, construction, and other manufacturing, workplaces should have efficient protocols and procedures set in place to ensure health and safety.

 The Occupational Safety and Health Administration and the Centers for Disease Control and Prevention offer workplace guidelines that address proper sanitation and illness response to protect workers and limit the virus’ spread.
 Thousands of essential businesses are operating under the strictest vigilance by scrubbing down facilities, providing personal protective equipment, and adjusting to ensure social distancing.
 Some workers have begun to return after temporary furloughs, such as at a Boeing facility in Washington.
 There, the company set up new hand-washing stations, employee monitoring policies, and additional signs as reminders to always follow health and safety guidelines.

 “The safety of Boeing employees, their dependents, and visitors to our sites remains a top priority,” according to Boeing’s statement.
 “Boeing’s Chief Medical Officer and our International Health Services team are continuously tracking health conditions using the guidance of the World Health Organization and the U.S. Centers for Disease Control and Prevention.
 We continue to adapt and evolve its emergency management procedures to address the ongoing coronavirus outbreak.”